 *Please note, this is not raspberry flavored tea.
 This is made from the leaves of the raspberry bush.
 It tastes similar to black tea.

 Postpartum herbal healing bath & Sitz Bath

 I have no idea why these aren’t wildly popular.
 This was single-handedly my favorite way to help heal postpartum.
 Prepare yourself an herbal bath mix and you will thank yourself profusely afterward.
-The herbs in this mix all serve different purposes to help heal your exhausted body.
-It helps relax tense and sore muscles from labor and helps heal your body.
+The herbs in this mix all serve different purposes to help relax your exhausted body.
+It helps ease tense and sore muscles from labor and helps restore your body.